Pasta Grammar

 For this recipe, you will need:

-Meanwhile, preheat an oven to 340 degrees F (170 C) and line a large baking sheet with parchment paper.
+While the dough is freezing, preheat your oven to 340 degrees F (170 C) and line a large baking sheet with parchment paper.

-After the 10 minutes are up, it's time to make the cookies!
-Tear off chunks of the dough and roll them into balls about 2-inches (5cm) in diameter.
-Toss them in granulated sugar, press a shallow hole in the top with your finger, and place a candied cherry or almond into the depression.
+After the 10-minute freezing period, it's time to shape the cookies!
+Take portions of the dough and roll them into balls about 2 inches (5 cm) in diameter.
+Coat the balls in granulated sugar, create a shallow indentation in the top with your finger, and place a candied cherry or almond into the dent.
+For an alternative presentation, you can skip the topping and instead coat the ball in powdered sugar, then press the top with your thumbs and index fingers to form a pointed ridge.

-Arranged the cookies on the baking sheet.
-Bake for 17-20 minutes, or until the bottoms of the cookies are golden.
-Allow to cool completely before eating.
+Arrange the cookies on the prepared baking sheet and bake for 17-20 minutes or until the bottoms are golden brown.
+Allow them to cool completely before serving.

 Buon appetito!